 Just How Bad Is Overfishing?

 Surely overfishing can’t be that bad, right?
 The seas are just filled with tons of fish and it would take us forever to overfish to the point that they began to disappear entirely, right?

 Think again.
 Overfishing is happening at biologically unsustainable levels.
 Pacific bluefin tuna, the type of fish discussed in the section above, has seen a 97 percent decline in overall population.
 This is important because the Pacific bluefin tuna is one of the most important predators in the ocean food chain.
 If it goes extinct the entire aquaculture will be irreparably disturbed.

-There are broader effects on the ecosystem beyond just the fish.
-These effects resonate throughout the entire Atlantic and Pacific ocean.
+There are broader effects on the ecosystem beyond just the fish, effects that resonate throughout the entire Atlantic and Pacific ocean.
 Many of the smaller fish eat algae that grows on coral reefs.
 When these fish become overfished, the algae grows uncontrolled and the reefs suffer as a result.
 That deprives many marine life forms of their natural habitat, creating extreme disruption in the ocean ecosystem.

 What Are Some Alternatives to Government-Driven Overfishing?

 While there are certainly policy solutions to rampant overfishing, not all solutions will come from government.
 For example, there are emerging technological solutions that will make bycatching and other forms of waste less prevalent and harmful.

 Simple innovations based on existing technologies, such as Fishtek Marine seek to save sea mammals from the nets of commercial fishermen while also increasing profit margins for these companies in a win-win scenario.
 Their device is small and inexpensive and thus does not present an undue burden to either the large-scale commercial fishing vessels or small fishermen looking to eke out a living in an increasingly difficult market.